Inocybe sp-IN49

 Gills: attachment: uncinate (with decurrent tooth); breadth: broad; thickness: average; spacing: subdistant to close; edges: even (entire)

-Stem: location: central; shape: equal to clavate (club); surface (same as cap plus): fibrillose (thready) to longitudinally striate; texture: pliable to fibrous to rigid to breaking with a snap; interior: solid
+Stem: locations: central; shape: equal to clavate (club); surface (same as cap plus): fibrillose (thready) to longitudinally striate; texture: pliable to fibrous to rigid to breaking with a snap; interior: solid

 [1] With dirt adhered to pileipellis Smell: spermatic Spore Print: brown